platformsh/platformsh-docs/docs/src/development/variables/set-variables.md

 Note that changing an environment variable causes that environment to be redeployed so the new value is available.
 However, child environments are *not* redeployed.
-To make the new value accessible to those environments, redeploy them manually.
+To make the new value accessible to those environments, [trigger a redeploy](../troubleshoot.md#force-a-redeploy).

 ### Example environment variable